Mark Zengerle

-Mark Zengerle (born May 12, 1989) is an American professional ice hockey center currently playing for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+Mark Zengerle (born May 12, 1989) is an American professional ice hockey center who is currently an unrestricted free agent.
+He most recently played for Augsburger Panther of the Deutsche Eishockey Liga (DEL).

 Playing career

 Junior

 Zengerle played for the Salmon Arm Silverbacks of the BCHL from 2008 to 2010.
 During the 2008–09 season, Zengerle recorded 31 goals and 62 assists in 54 games.
 His 93 points ranked second in the league.
 Following his outstanding season, he was named the BCHL's Interior Conference MVP.
 During the 2009–10 season, Zengerle averaged 2.0 points-per-game, and recorded 33 goals and 87 assists in 60 games.
 His 120 points won him the Brett Hull Trophy as the league's leading scorer.
 His 87 assists led the league for the second-consecutive season.